The Handbook of Tennessee Boating Laws and Responsibilities

 - Manually propelled vessels

 If pyrotechnic VDSs are used, a minimum of three must be carried in the vessel.
-Also, pyrotechnic VDSs must be dated and may not be carried past their expiration date.
+Expired VDSs may be carried on board, but a minimum pf three unexpired VDSs may be carried in the vessel.

 - Three handheld red flares (day and night)